 Direct mail can feel like a gamble.
 You finalize the creative, approve the list, hand it off to USPS, and then hope for the best.
 But the marketers getting the strongest returns aren't just crossing their fingers.
-They're making deliberate choices about entry points, send timing, and campaign segmentation that quietly reshape what their mail costs and how fast it arrives.
+They're making deliberate choices about entry points, timing and preparation that quietly reshape what their mail costs and how fast it arrives.
 These decisions rarely make it into strategy conversations, yet they matter as much as creative and targeting.
 Here's what's worth rethinking before your next drop.

 If you find yourself confused about your mail once it hits USPS, you’re not alone.
 The majority of marketers lack visibility into the inner workings of the Postal Service.
 In our latest State of Direct Mail report, 84% of companies say they struggle to track USPS updates.
 And more than half of leaders attribute disrupted planning to shifting rates and models.